Emadkamali/web-scraping-challenege/README.md

 Finally, the cleaned and analyzed DataFrame was exported to a CSV file for future reference and analysis.

+## Overall

-Overall, this project serves as a testament to my proficiency in web scraping and data analysis, providing valuable insights into Mars news and weather data for further exploration and understanding.
+This project serves as a testament to my proficiency in web scraping and data analysis, providing valuable insights into Mars news and weather data for further exploration and understanding.